Policy Main Category

-The Company will provide training to all employees, agents, contractors and others who deal with the public or other third parties on our behalf, and all those who are involved in the development of policies, plans, practices and procedures related to the provision of our goods and services.
+The Company will provide training to all employees, agents, contractors and others (i,e, volunteers), and all those who are involved in the development of policies, plans, practices and procedures related to the provision of our goods and services.
 All applicable individuals will be trained on policies, practices and procedures that affect the way goods and services are provided to persons with disabilities.

 All individuals will be trained as soon as reasonably practicable after they commence their duties and will be trained on an ongoing basis in accordance with changes to this policy and its related practices and procedures.

 5.6.1 An overview of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the customer service standard;

 5.6.2 How to interact and communicate with people with various types of disabilities;